 It seems simple enough, but the same thing happens in branding campaigns.
 Creating a Brand Lift strategy won’t be effective in your overal branding strategy if you don’t measure it with the right metrics.

 That’s why, instead of focusing on basic engagement metrics such as reach, comments or likes, a Brand Lift strategy should include metrics related to consumer perception, behavior and brand recognition.

-This is more important than ever as more brands (more competition, more messaging “noise”) are created.
+This is more important than ever as more brands (more competition, more messaging “noise”) appear.
 Having a branding strategy in place, as well as measuring its results correctly, is crucial for any business.
 A Brand Lift strategy will allow marketers to adjust their branding strategy and, ultimately, provide greater value to consumers.

 Measuring your Brand Lift strategy

 Brand Lift has a specific method to measure the results of a campaign: direct feedback from consumers in a real-world setting.

 The process consists of four steps:

 - Creating a new ad for your new brand, product or service.

-- Generating a series of questions to create a survey that will be presented to your target audience based on different metrics related to your main Brand Lift goal.
+- Generating a series of questions to create a survey to present to your target audience based on different metrics related to your main Brand Lift goal.
 Some of these metrics could be: